 Another Austrian cyclist admits blood doping as case widens

-VIENNA (AP) -- Austrian cyclist Georg Preidler has admitted to blood doping linked to a case in which five skiers were arrested, his professional team Groupama-FDJ said Monday.
+VIENNA — Austrian cyclist Georg Preidler has admitted to blood doping linked to a case in which five skiers were arrested, his professional team Groupama-FDJ said Monday.

 The team said it had informed the International Cycling Union, French law enforcement and the French anti-doping agency.